ncatlab/nlab-content/pages/3/1/0/1/1013/content.md

 | essentially $(k \ne 1)$-surjective | forgets purely structure | remembers at least stuff and properties     |
 | essentially $(k \ne 2)$-surjective | forgets purely stuff     | remembers at least structure and properties |

-This formalism does *not* capture the heuristic so well, and in fact the 'properties' (and 'structure') remembered by a functor that forgets purely structure (or purely stuff) may not match one\'s intuition.
+This formalism does *not* capture the intuition so well, and in fact the 'properties' (and 'structure') remembered by a functor that forgets purely structure (or purely stuff) may not match what one expects.

 See also the examples below.